Nigama-oss/Breast-Cancer-Prediction/README.md

 # Breast-Cancer-Prediction
-ML model for detection of Breast Cancer
+ML model for detection of Breast Cancer.

 To see the web app, clone this repo and run app.py file in the command prompt.